Need help dealing with a deceased estate?

 If the deceased made a Will appointing you as the executor or a joint executor, you must apply for a grant of probate after which you may pay the debts and distribute the balance in accordance with the will.

-If the decease left no will (i.e. they died intestate), the person’s partner, spouse or next of kin must apply for a grant letters of administration after which you can pay the debts and distribute the balance in the shares set out in the intestacy rules in the Succession Act.
+If the deceased left no Will (i.e. they died intestate), the person’s partner, spouse or next of kin must apply for a grant letters of administration after which you can pay the debts and distribute the balance in the shares set out in the intestacy rules in the Succession Act

 We can help ease your stress by: